 There are four Division Series, two in each league.
 Starting in 2012, the division winner with the best record plays the wild card team which won the Wild Card Game between the two wild card teams; the other two division winners play eachother.
 During the period when there was only one wild card team in each league, from 1995 to 2011, that team was prevented from meeting a team from its own division in the Division Series, and as a result played the division winner with the second-best overall record in that case.
 This changed when the format with two wild card teams was introduced.

-By convention, the Division Series featuring the team with the best overall record in the league is considered the first division series, and the other one is the second.
+By convention, the Division Series featuring the team with the best overall record in the league is considered the first division series, and the other one is the second; this has not always been strictly respected.

 National League Division Series